heatblazer/udp-tcp-daemon/README.md

 ## Config File

-    HotSwap: maxSize in bytes or interval with timer`
+    HotSwap: maxSize in bytes or interval with timer.
-    ChannelCount: unused`
+    ChannelCount: unused.
-    Wave: setup wav file - see the config file`
+    Wave: setup wav file - see the config file.
-    Record: setup directories and other stuff for the recorder
+    Record: setup directories and other stuff for the recorder.
+    Network: transport - can be udp or tcp, port to bind to.
+    Log: name and path to log - unused for now.
+    HeartBeat: send a keep alive packet to client if needed or to port.
+    Plugin: name of the plugin, order - priority, enabled - disabled, path - fullpath.

+    See the recorder-config.xml for example.
+    The release will be preloaded with default settings if no options are given, or not proper setup is detected.

 ## TODO
     1. I have to remove the udp-client project when I am done with tests.